Central median real estate price is $191,046, which is less expensive than 78.9% of Tennessee neighborhoods and 80.6% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Central.
 The current real estate vacancy rate here is 16.9%.
 This is higher than the rate of vacancies in 81.9% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 The Central neighborhood stands out for having an average per capita income lower than 95.8% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the Central neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Central community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Central neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, divorcees may find friendship and understanding in this neighborhood, as 20.0% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 95.5% of the neighborhoods in America.